cyberark/terraform-provider-conjur/README.md

 ```
 conjur policy load -f authn-grantapp.yaml -b conjur/authn-jwt/github
 ```
-Give the workload access to secrets synced from your PAM solution.Assume that secrets in the ADO_Secret Safe have been synced to Conjur Cloud from your PAM solution
+Give the workload access to secrets synced from your PAM solution.Assume that secrets in the ADO_Secret Safe have been synced to Secrets Manager, SaaS from your PAM solution
 ```
 - !grant
   role: !group vault/ADO_Secret/delegation/consumers